Mid February Update

 In the national landscape, Kansas (6), Baylor (7), and Texas (9) are all in sportsbook’s top-10 to win the National Championship.

 The Big 12 was formed in 1996 and its teams have participated in the Big 12 Men’s Basketball Tournament since 1997.
 The tournament is a single-elimination tournament lasting four rounds.
 Of the ten teams in the conference, the top six earn a first-round bye leaving the bottom four to play for the last two seeds.
 The tournament winner earns a berth in the annual NCAA Division 1 Men’s Basketball tournament.

-Since 2006, only Kansas (8), Iowa State (4), and Missouri (2) have won the Big 12 Men’s Basketball Tournament.
-Kansas is understandably getting a lot of respect from bookmakers entering the 2020-21 season.
-However, they seem to like Baylor a little more.
-A Big 12 team hasn’t gone on to win the NCAA tournament since Kansas did it in 2008.
+Since 2006, only Kansas (9), Iowa State (4), Missouri (2), and Texas (1) have won the Big 12 Men’s Basketball Tournament.
+Kansas is understandably getting a lot of respect from bookmakers entering the 2022-23 season.
+The Big 12 is home to the last two National Champions – Baylor in 2021 and Kansas last season.

 Win Count All-Time in The Big 12 Tournament